This tiny cove, 10 miles from Seward, offers a combination of unplugged bliss, cool yurt living, and a kayaker’s paradise.

 Explore Solo, or With a Guide

 While most people explore this area by kayak on their own, Jason and Charity can arrange for you to have a guide who can enrich your experience with local knowledge about flora and fauna.
-(Shearwater also bundles packages with sailing operator Seven Seas Sailing, which can create a longer charter sailing trip that would take you even deeper into Resurrection Bay and Kenai Fjords National Park.)
+(Shearwater also bundles packages with Alpenglow Charters, which can create a longer charter trip that would take you even deeper into Resurrection Bay and Kenai Fjords National Park.)
+You'll also have a host on site who will greet you at check-in, introduce you to your yurt, and provide a full orientation to the kayaks and hiking trails in the area.
+They're available any time for guest questions or concerns.

 Don’t worry, meanwhile, about being too cut off from civilization.
 If you paddle just a little ways out of the cove, you’ll quickly pick up a cell phone signal—but it’s hard for any signal to compete with this jaw-dropping scenery and beautiful accommodations.